 Self-watering containers work on a reservoir system.
 There is a water storage tank, usually at the bottom of the container, which you fill.
 There is an overflow hole, so excess water simply drains away.
 The soil soaks up the water from the bottom, so as long as you keep the reservoir filled, your plants get a consistent level of moisture, delivered directly to their roots.

-The Many Types of Self-Watering Containers
+Types of Self-Watering Containers

 The Brand to Buy

 On a smaller scale, we have discovered that the only way we can successfully grow seeds is to use self-watering containers.
-We love the system APS System from Gardeners Supply, but we wanted to figure out an less expensive system that schools and community centers could use to start seeds successfully.
+We love the APS System from Gardeners Supply, but we wanted to figure out a less-expensive system that schools and community centers could use to start seeds successfully.
 We came up with a design where we used a supermarket plastic pie holder and cotton string to wick water into the soil.
 We're happy to say that the system works really well.
 The string wicks water up from the reservoir and keeps an even moisture level while seeds are germinating and then after they sprout.